Kemal98/Social-Network/README.md

-### Online Social-Network implemented in Java Script using Backend Moc API
+### Online Social-Network implemented in Java Script using Backend MockAPI.

 - Login, Signup, Logout.
 - If you have not logged out, the application remembers.